Bachelor of Biomedical Sciences

 at The University of Hong Kong

-“Science is more that just knowledge, but the art of questioning the world.
+“Science is more than just knowledge, but the art of questioning the world.
 BBiomedSc provides a variety of articulations, encouraging students to explore the meaning of life beyond textbooks and lectures, equipping them to question the world, pursue their dreams, and strive for excellence.”

 Fong Hoi Chun